spamegg1/reviews/courses/OSTEP/ostep-projects/scheduling-xv6-lottery/README.md

 examine.
 To change the scheduler, not much needs to be done; study its control flow and then try some small changes.

 You'll need to assign tickets to a process when it is created.
-Specfically, you'll need to make sure a child process *inherits* the same number of tickets as its parents.
+Specifically, you'll need to make sure a child process *inherits* the same number of tickets as its parents.
 Thus, if the parent has 10 tickets, and calls **fork()** to create a child process, the child should also get 10 tickets.